-Appendix E- Contaminated land search service
+Appendix D- Contaminated land search service

 There is provision within the Environmental Information Regulations 2004 for the Council to charge for the supply of environmental information that is not stored on the public register.
-A service charge for gathering this information is required and the Council aim to provide this within 5 working days for a Standard Search and 15 working days for an Enhanced Search, upon confirmation of the level of search required.
-We currently offer two levels of search listed below:
+A service charge for gathering this information is required and the Council aim to provide this within 10 working days.